rgilks/sloposcope/README.md

 ## 📚 Research Foundation

-This project is based on the research paper "Measuring AI 'SLOP' in Text" by Shaib et al. (2025), which identifies 7 core dimensions of AI-generated text quality issues.
-The implementation focuses on the most effective patterns and approaches identified in the research.
+This project implements multiple research-based approaches for detecting AI-generated text quality issues, including patterns identified in recent academic literature on LLM text analysis.
+The implementation focuses on the most effective patterns for detecting verbose, templated, and low-quality AI-generated content.

 ## 🤝 Contributing